morjaradat/401-data-structures-and-algorithms/challenge/Tree/README.md

 1. Class BinaryTree

 - getRoot() to get your root
-- setRoot() to set your root and insert a node inet
+- setRoot() to set your root and insert a QNode inet
 - inOrderTraverse() ordered by : left-root-right
 - postOrderTraverse() ordered by : root-left-right
 - preOrderTraverse() ordered by : left-right-root